 Hofburg Palace and Other Points of Interest

-Afterward, we saw Kärntner Strasse (a great and famous shopping street), Mozart’s and the Opera House, and St. Stephen’s Cathedral.
-The tour concluded, and we went back to the ship for lunch.
+Afterward, explore the vibrant Kärntner Strasse, a renowned shopping street, as well as other iconic landmarks like Mozart’s house, the Opera House, and St. Stephen’s Cathedral.
+Wrap up the tour and head back to the ship for a delicious lunch.

 A Truly Royal Residence: Schönbrunn Palace

-Schönbrunn Palace is a stately picturesque castle.
-Its royal resident, Maria Theresa, had a famous daughter, the youngest of 16 children.
+Fun Fact: Schönbrunn Palace is a stately picturesque castle with a royal resident, Maria Theresa.
+She had a famous daughter, the youngest of 16 children.
 This child was Marie Antoinette, more of a familiar name to us Americans, so I was glad to put two and two together in this exciting history lesson.

 Touring the Magnificent Palace